erictolson/hasami-shogi-game/README.md

 # Hasami Shogi Game
 This project file, HasamiShogiGame.py, contains a class named HasamiShogiGame that includes the attributes and methods necessary to play the abstract boardgame hasami shogi, specifically for "Variant 1" on [the Wikipedia page](https://en.wikipedia.org/wiki/Hasami_shogi).
+Run in terminal as python3 to play.

 Here's an example of how the class could be used:
 ```